 Due to the diverse nature of WEEE, the safe collection and treatment possess a number of challenges.
-For example, fluorescent tubes release mercury when broken and therefore require special packaging to safely return the tubes to a recycling point.
+For example, fluorescent tubes release mercury when broken.
+Therefore they require special packaging to safely return the tubes to a recycling point.

-The wide variety of materials used in WEEE further complicates recycling efforts; a TV or monitor contains 6% metal and 50% glass whereas a cooker is 89% metal and only 6% glass.
+The wide variety of materials used further complicates WEEE recycling efforts.
+A TV or monitor contains 6% metal and 50% glass.
+Whereas a cooker is 89% metal and only 6% glass.
 Consequently, there are a wide number of treatment options available.
-Some treatment facilities use large-scale shredding technologies whilst others use either a manual or automated disassembly process.
+Some treatment facilities use large-scale shredding technologies.
+Others use either a manual or automated disassembly process.

-The WEEE collections options for homeowners are varied and depend on the actual waste and its size.
-Options include retailer take back schemes, council collection or drop off points.
+The WEEE collection options for homeowners are varied and depend on the actual waste and its size.
+Options include retailer take back schemes and council collection or drop off points.

 For small businesses these schemes are either unsuitable or aren’t available.
 The waste being generated is also likely to be more diverse than residential WEEE and generated more sporadically than other waste streams.
 After all, how often is electronic medical equipment replaced?